 And finally, that bird expression heard more than any other in Canal Park:

 Darn it–what did that gull do to my car?

 (Zut alors–qu’ est-ce que la mouette a fait sur ma voiture)

 (Recording of a Ring-billed Gull)

-This is Laura Erickson, C’est Jean Tonkin, et ce program a ete pour les oiseaux.
+This is Laura Erickson, C’est Jean Tonkin, et cette emission a ete pour les oiseaux.